To: arutz-7@ArutzSheva.org

 Prime Minister Ehud Barak will meet Saturday evening with Shas

 spiritual leader Rabbi Ovadia Yosef.
-Barak intends to update the
+Barak intends to

 rabbi on talks with Syria prior to the second round of meetings